 Bottle Caps for Making Christmas Decorations

 Show your creativity to family and friends by adorning your house with little bottle caps.
-It may sound absurd in the beginning but these bottle caps can be used to make great decoration items like toppers and ornaments for your Christmas trees.
-It is then totally up to you whether you want to hang these items in your entrance or in the living area.
+It may sound absurd but these bottle caps can be used to make great decoration items like toppers and ornaments for your Christmas Trees.
+It is then totally up to you whether you want to hang these items at your entrance or the living area.

 Bottle Cap Snowman Ornament